blaiyz/Lytecord/README.md

 ```

 ### Server
-Create a self signed certificate:
+Create a self signed certificate (you should be able to run this on linux/wsl):
 ```
-openssl req -x509 -newkey rsa:4096 -sha256 -days 3650 -nodes -keyout server.key -out server.crt -subj "/CN=<YOUR IP>" -addext "subjectAltName=IP:<YOUR IP>"
+openssl req -x509 -newkey rsa:4096 -sha256 -days 3650 -nodes -keyout server.key -out server.crt -subj "/CN=<YOUR IP>" -addext "subjectAltName=IP:127.0.0.1"
 ```

 > [!NOTE]
-> Make sure the `CN` and the `subjectAltName` arguments are the exact ones the clients will use in order to connect to the server.
+> Make sure the `CN` argument is the exact one the clients will use in order to connect to the server.
 > i.e. if you want to be accessible across your local network, you must use your IP address in that network (127.0.0.1 will not work).
 > Similarly, use your domain name if you want to be accessible globally.

 Share the `server.crt` file with the clients.
+Yes, really.

 **IF YOU ARE RUNNING WITHOUT DOCKER:**